CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

      ![](media2/1/m2s2.png)

 1. Navigate back to the browser and refresh the web page.
-Scroll down to the bottom, click the **Ask a question about your data button (1)**, enter the query **top customer states by units sold (2)** in the input box, and observe the visualized results.
+Scroll down to the bottom, select the **Ask a question about your data (1)** box, enter the query **top customer states by units sold (2)** in the input box, and observe the visualized results.

      ![](media2/1/m2s3.png)

      ![](media2/1/m2s3a.png)

     >**Note:** You can also type **top 5 customer segments by customer unit** as a custom question and check the results.

-   In this module, you have learned to embed Q&A into your web application.

 ## Module 3: Understand exporting a visual’s data

 In this module, you will learn how to export the underlying data from a Power BI visual for further analysis.